indianstau/Brightcove_MobilePhone/IOS/Readme.md

 3. change profile content (like Brightcove-Player-Core) then  $ pod install

-P.S Here also Objective-c code.
+P.S Here is for Objective-c code note.